Medical questions & health advice by board certified doctors

 "I have an anal abscess.
 Is it true that it shouldn’t be drained while it is still hard?
 How risky is it to wait?
-Is there something I can do to hasten its development?
+Is there something I can do to hasten its development?"

 I am female 52 years old.
 The abscess is located below the anus, I can easily feel it with my finger.
 It is encapsulated, there has been no discharge, and it is quite hard and painful.
 My doctor tells me that it is not helpful to open an abscess while it is still hard, because there is not yet any pus to be drained.
 He says that if I wait long enough it may drain naturally into the anal canal.
 Everything I have read on the internet indicates that the abscess should be drained as soon as possible, and that delaying treatment will lead to complications.
 Today I went to two other doctors for further opinions and both said that it is too hard to be drained.
 One prescribed Clindamycin and said that he will drain it for me next week.
 Is it true that it shouldn’t be drained while it is still hard?
 How risky is it to wait?
 Is there something I can do to hasten its development?
 Also, is it wise to take the clindamycin?
 I haven’t started it yet.

 However, if the area that you are feeling is hard, rather than soft and boggy in texture, the likelihood that there is any pus inside of it that can be drained is very very low.
 It sounds like you have already seen three doctors about this issue in a short period of time, and they have all had exactly the same opinion - namely, that this is not an abscess and that it cannot be drained at this time.
 I would be inclined to agree with them and to make the recommendation that you follow their advice in terms of treatment and followup.
 Clindamycin is an excellent antibiotic that is often used for superficial skin infections so if your doctors felt there was evidence of an overlying skin infection then this would be one of the first line antibiotics for treating this condition.
 Again, I would recommend that you see your doctor back next week as it sounds like you have already scheduled.
 In the meantime, if things get worse you can always call them again to let them know what is going on and get more advice.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.